-24. In August 2014, Reynolds and NWCC offered and sold a 7% interest in NWCC to an investor for \$47,750.
+- 24. In August 2014, Reynolds and NWCC offered and sold a 7% interest in NWCC to an investor for \$47,750.
 To invest in NWCC, the investor signed an agreement stating that the investor was a non-managing member of NWCC and had no control over the company.
 In addition, the investor did not have control over the use of his investment funds.
 In the agreement, Reynolds and NWCC purported to transfer shares in each of the client companies to the investor.
-In reality, NWCC did not own stock in either client company at the time of the investment.

-25. Reynolds and NWCC made false and misleading statements to the investor regarding the financial condition of NWCC.
+In reality, while the client companies had received some financing, NWCC did not own stock in either client company at the time of the investment. - 25.
+Reynolds and NWCC made false and misleading statements to the investor regarding the financial condition of NWCC.
 In an offering document, Reynolds and NWCC represented that NWCC had \$450,000 in cash and owned shares in its client companies valued at \$900,000.
-In truth, at the time that Reynolds sold the investment, NWCC had less than \$5,000 in cash and did not own any stock in its client companies.
-Further, Reynolds and NWCC represented that the target "launch date" for each company's IPO was October 2014 and November 2014.
-Reynolds failed to disclose that Northwest Crest and NWCC had provided the client companies with only a fraction of the financing the companies would need to complete an IPO.
-Reynolds and NWCC also failed to disclose that Reynolds would use a portion of the investor's funds to pay prior oil and gas investors.

-26. In the fall of 2014, NWCC ceased doing business.
+In truth, at the time that Reynolds sold the investment, NWCC had less than \$5,000 in cash, and he did not disclose the basis for valuing the shares at \$900,000.
+Reynolds and NWCC also failed to disclose that Reynolds would use a portion of the investor's funds to pay prior oil and gas investors. - 26.
+In the fall of 2014, NWCC ceased doing business.
 By March 2015, both Northwest Crest and NWCC were administratively dissolved.
 In March 2015, approximately four months after NWCC ceased doing business, one client company agreed to issue 40,000 of its shares to NWCC in exchange for the financing the company had received the year before.
 Approximately six months later, in September 2015, the second client company agreed to issue 128,144 of its shares to NWCC in exchange for the financing it had received the year before.
 As of the date of this Statement of Charges, at least eight of the investors described above have not received any return on their investment or a return of their principal.